fab-jul/L3C-PyTorch/README.md

 implementation of
 [TFC](https://tensorflow.github.io/compression/).

+#### GPU and CPU support

 The module can be built with or without CUDA.
 The only difference between the CUDA and non-CUDA versions is:
 With CUDA, `_get_uint16_cdf` from `torchac.py` is done with a simple/non-optimized CUDA kernel (`torchac_kernel.cu`),
 which has one benefit: we can directly write into shared memory!
 This saves an expensive copying step from GPU to CPU.

 However, compiling with CUDA is probably a hassle.
-On our machines, it works with a GCC newer than version 5 but older than 6 (tested with 5.5), in combination with nvcc 9.
-We did not test other configurations, but they may work.
+We tested with
+- GCC 5.5 and NVCC 9.0
+- GCC 7.4 and NVCC 10.1 (update 2)
+- _Did not work_: GCC 6.0 and NVCC 9
 Please comment if you have insights into which other configurations work (or don't.)

 The main part (arithmetic coding), is always on CPU.